DNA-and-Natural-Algorithms-Group/multistrand/README.md

 ## Licence

-Multistrand, kinetic simulator for nucleic acids.
+    Multistrand nucleic acid kinetic simulator
-Copyright 2023, California Institute of Technology.
+    Copyright (c) 2008-2023 California Institute of Technology.
 All rights reserved.
+    The Multistrand Team (help@multistrand.org)

 Using this software is permitted for academic non-commercial purposes only.
 All copyright is retained by Caltech.

-Disclaimer: This software is provided "as is", without warrenty of any kind, express or implied, including but not limited to the warrenties of merchantability, fitness of a particular purpose and noninfringement.
+**Disclaimer:** This software is provided "as is", without warrenty of any kind, express or implied, including but not limited to the warrenties of merchantability, fitness of a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ## Contributors